reflexsoar/reflex-docs/docs/index.md

 - Initial Training - Jumpstart your implementation with training on how to use ReflexSOAR such as using event rule automation, case templates, and more
 - 10 GB capacity for Intel Lists - Includes support for up to 10 GB of memory integrated, high-speed threat lists

-** On-premise support contracts for ReflexSOAR are available at a minor additional cost.
+** On-premise support contracts for ReflexSOAR are available at an additional cost.
 Additional costs are due to overhead of managing ReflexSOAR within a client environment

 ## Topics